urg/urg/content/cv/index.md

 ## Availablity

-I'm currently in a contract and expect to be available mid-Sept 2020.
+I'm currently in a contract and expect to be available late Sept/early Oct 2020.

 ## CV